 The problem with oversized air conditioners is that they finish cooling your home too quickly.
-To get moisture out of the air, an AC needs to run for a longer cycle.
-A dehumidifier isn't an air conditioner, but it will make up for a big AC's rapid on/off cycling.
+To get the moisture out of the air, an AC needs to run for a longer cycle.
+A dehumidifier isn’t an air conditioner, but it will make up for a big AC’s rapid on/off cycling.

 Whole-house dehumidifiers are kind of tricky to install, so make sure you’re working with an experienced contractor.

 Wait a second.
 Don’t viruses thrive in drier conditions like the ones we experience in December and January when everyone has a cold?

 Yes, they do.
 But they can also flourish in more humid conditions.
 A year ago, you might have raised an eyebrow at that claim, but the surge of COVID-19 cases in our area this summer has probably made it a lot easier to believe.

 We’re not the only ones making it either.
 A classic paper entitled Indirect Health Effects of Relative Humidity in Indoor Environments contains an oft-cited chart wherein the prevalence of viruses in humid conditions is supported by rigorous scientific analysis (kudos to Energy Vanguard for cueing us into the source of this chart).

 The chart shows how viruses start to hang around once humidity levels rise to 70% RH.
 Well, it’s not uncommon for Atlanta area homes to have humidity levels in this range – especially when they have an oversized AC, no supplemental dehumidification, and lots of air leaks.